Object-aware Inversion and Reassembly for Image Editing: Method

 \subsection{Optimal inversion step search}

 \textbf{Candidate images generation.} DDIM Inversion sequentially transforms an image into its corresponding noisier latent representation.
 The diffusion model can construct an edited image $I_{t}^{i}$ from each intermediate result from inversion step $i$, as shown in Fig.~\ref{fig:GDI_metric} (a).
 This process produces a set of images $\{I_{t}^{i}\}$ called candidate images.
 Notably, from these candidate images, one can manually select a visually appealing result $I_{t}^{i^*}$ that aligns closely with $P_{t}$, with its non-editing region unchanged.
 Its associated inversion step $i^*$ is defined as the optimal inversion step.
 Surprisingly, comparing to the commonly used feature-injection-based image editing methods \citep{tumanyan2023plug}, simply choosing a good $I_{t}^{i}$ often produces a better result.
 A discussion on the difference between our method and feature-injection-based image editing methods can be found in Appendix \ref{sec:Comparison_with_feature_injection_methods}.
-Furthermore, we present a method to accelerate the generation of candidate images.
-Detailed explanations can be found in Appendix~\ref{sec:Acceleration_for_Search_Metric}.

-\textbf{Optimal candidate Selection.} Since manually choosing $I_t$ can be impractical, we further devise a searching algorithm as shown in Fig.~\ref{fig:GDI_metric} (b).
-To automate the selection process, we first apply Grounded-SAM \citep{liu2023grounding, kirillov2023segment} to extract the editing region mask $M_e$ and the non-editing region mask $M_{ne}$ from $I_o$.
-Please refer to Appendix \ref{sec:Generate_mask_and_visual_clip_feature} for further details.
+\textbf{Optimal candidate selection.} Since manually choosing $I_t$ can be impractical, we further devise a searching algorithm as shown in Fig.~\ref{fig:GDI_metric} (b).
+To automate the selection process, we first apply mask generator to extract the editing region mask $M_e$ and the non-editing region mask $M_{ne}$ from $I_o$. \yz{By default, we employ Grounded-SAM \citep{liu2023grounding, kirillov2023segment} for mask generation.
+However, other alternatives can be used to obtain the editing mask, for example, we can follow DiffEdit~\citep{couairon2022diffedit} or MasaCtrl~\citep{cao2023masactrl} to generate masks from the attention maps.} For a detailed discussion of the mask generation process, please refer to Appendix \ref{sec:Generate_mask_and_visual_clip_feature}.

 Subsequently, we propose a quality evaluation metric based on two criteria: $S_e$, the alignment between the editing region of the target image $I_t$ and the target prompt $P_t$; and $S_{ne}$, the degree of preservation of the non-editing region relative to the original image $I_o$.